yanwang2012/RAAPTR/GENSIMDATA/README.md

 # Example and more information

-An example of how to generate simulated data and more information about the code can be found at [user-guide](https://github.com/yanwang2012/RAAPTR/blob/master/GENSIMDATA/gensimdata_UserGuide.md)
+An example of how to generate simulated data and more information about the code can be found in the [user-guide](https://github.com/yanwang2012/RAAPTR/blob/master/GENSIMDATA/gensimdata_UserGuide.md)